alexewerlof/pk/README.md

 }
 ```

-If the output is too big you may wanna browse it on the terminal
+If the output is too big you may wanna browse it on the terminal:

 ```shell
 $ pk -i original.json -j | less
 ```

-Or just write it to a file
+Or just write it to a file:

 ```shell
 $ pk -i original.json -j > original-prettified.json
 ```

-Even overwrite the original file
+Even overwrite the original file:

 ```shell
 $ pk -i original.json -j > original.json